cs01/gdbgui/README.md

 Open [http://127.0.0.1:5000/](http://127.0.0.1:5000/) in a browser and enjoy!

 ## Compatibility
-Tested on Python versions

-* 2.7
-* 3.3
-* 3.4
-* 3.5
-* pypy

-Tested on operating systems
+Python versions: 2.7, 3.3, 3.4, 3.5, pypy

-* Ubuntu 16.04
+Operating systems: Ubuntu 16.04

-Test on browsers

-* Chrome
+Browsers: Chrome

 ## Development

 `gdbgui` was designed to be easily hackable and extendtable.

+There are only three parts to gdb:

-There is a a single JavaScript file that does all of the requests and handling of gdb responses, `gdbgui.js`.
+1. `gdbgui.js`: There is only a single JavaScript file, and that file contains the majority of the app itself.
+It sends AJAX requests to interact with gdb, then gets the response and updates the DOM as necessary.

-The main page is derived from a single template `gdbgui.jade`.
-Note: jade has been renamed to [pug](https://github.com/pugjs/pug), but the Python pypi package still maintains the jade name.
-Pug is a more concise form of html.
+1. `gdbgui.jade`: HTML file that defines the frontend (Note: Jade/Pug is a more concise form of html.
+Also note: jade has been renamed to [pug](https://github.com/pugjs/pug), but the Python pypi package still maintains the jade name.)

-The backend consists of a single Python file, `backend.py`, which makes use of [pygdbmi](https://github.com/cs01/pygdbmi) to interact with a gdb subprocess, and [Flask](http://flask.pocoo.org/) to set up url routing and responses.
+1. `backend.py`: The backend consists of a single Python file, which makes use of [pygdbmi](https://github.com/cs01/pygdbmi) to interact with a gdb subprocess, and [Flask](http://flask.pocoo.org/) to set up url routing and responses.

 To get started with development, set up a new virtual environment, then run

     git clone https://github.com/cs01/gdbgui
     pip install -r gdbgui/requirements.txt
     python -m gdbgui.backend --debug

+### Testing
 Test changes are still working with `python setup.py test`.
 Add to tests at gdbgui/tests/test_app.py

 ## Contributing